Best Apple Pie Recipe

 - Malgieri adds some baking powder to his pie crust recipe.
 This aids in creating a lighter, flaky crust.

-- PRO-Tip: For a top notch pie crust, have both the fats and water very cold.
-I keep some Crisco in the freezer just for pies.
+- PRO-Tip: For a top-notch pie crust, have both the fats and water very cold.
+Though this pie crust recipe doesn’t use any shortening, I do keep some Crisco in the freezer just for pies.

 - I like using the food processor to mix my crust.
-Process until the mixture looks like cornmeal with a few pea sized bits of butter visible.
-Over processing will prevent a flaky crust.
-You can also mix by hand using two knifes or a pastry blender.
+Process until the mixture looks like cornmeal with a few pea-sized bits of butter visible.
+Over-processing will prevent a flaky crust.
+You can also mix by hand using two knives or a pastry blender.

 - Dust your work surface lightly with flour.
 Roll the dough, making quarter turns after each passing, redusting the surface lightly as needed to prevent sticking.

 - Be careful not to incorporate too much flour into the dough or it will toughen your crust.
 You should roll the dough to approximately ⅛-inch thick.
 Overworking the dough will also make for a tougher crust by activating the gluten.